 While many New Orleans restaurants depend on visitors for their bread and butter, it’s the regulars that consistently return.
 As to what makes a Crescent City restaurant a local’s go-to, that recipe for success is layered.

 Decades-old Southern Italian recipes draw repeat diners to a family-run, fine-dining favorite in Gretna.
-In Treme, regulars are often greeted by their first name at a beloved Creole soul food joint.
+A City Park steakhouse is beloved for its bacon-wrapped filets.
 A mother-and-son duo steer a spot that’s known for superb Korean specialties (there’s almost always a line out the door) in the Marigny.

 Morrow’s (Marigny)